Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Metric trees, acyclic gluings, finite graphs

-In particular, one can take $A=8$ and $B=4$. \end{lemma} This lemma is proven by associating to a path in $(\Gamma, \Star(T))$ a path that passes through the centers of corresponding figures.
+\end{lemma} This lemma is proven by associating to a path in $(\Gamma, \Star(T))$ a path that passes through the centers of corresponding star figures.
 For details of the proof see Appendix \ref{app:edgesnotedges}.
 We do not use this lemma in the sequel, but we will use some other properties of the $\Star$ orders.

 It is clear that order breakpoint can change by applying ${\rm Star}$ operation: for example, $\mins$ of the tripod is $3$ while $\mins$ of the set of its four vertices is $2$.
 However, this operation provides a bound on $\mins$ of the graph.